 - Describe how programs work and how data is stored.

-- Develop test data and data worksheets for program testing and validation.
+- Use test data for program testing and input validation.

-- Use a language to create programs to develop logic skills.*
+- Use a language develop logic skills and create programs.

 - Contrast and evaluate alternative methods for solving problems.